SylphAI-Inc/AdalFlow/docs/source/contributor/contribution.rst

 Part 3: Contributing Steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you know what you want to contribute, you need to make sure you follow these steps to ensure the quality of your contribution.
+Once you know what you want to contribute, follow these steps to ensure the quality of your contribution:

-1. **Track it.** Create the issue if it doesn't exist yet.
+1. **Track it.** Create an issue if it doesn’t already exist.
+2. **Learn enough context.** Read the relevant documentation and code inside and outside of AdalFlow.
+   This includes:

+   - :ref:`tutorials<source-tutorials>`
+   - :ref:`use_cases<use_cases>`
+   - :ref:`API references<apis>`
-2. **Learn enough context.** Ensure you read relavant documentation, code inside and outside of AdalFlow.
-This includes :ref:`tutorials<source-tutorials>`, :ref:`use_cases<use_cases>`, and even :ref:`API references<apis>` and tests within `/adalflow/tests` to understand everything you need to know.
-We will show more examples for each type of contribution in the next section.
-For integration, you need to make sure your know the relevant SDKs and APIs.
-For documentation, you need to know the structure of the documentation and the writing style.
+   - tests within `/adalflow/tests` to understand everything you need to know.

+   This will help you understand everything necessary for your contribution.
+   We’ll provide examples for each type of contribution in the next section.

+   - For integration, you need to know the relevant SDKs and APIs.
+   - For documentation, you need to know the structure of the documentation and the writing style.

-3. **Create a solution proposal and take inputs before working on it.** We encourage you to write down your *solution proposal in the comments of the issue*.
-Or sometimes you can use a publically accessible `Google Doc/Colab` to share your proposal.
-SylphAI team and the community can double-check your proposal and give you feedbacks before you start coding.
-This will be extremely necessary for more complicated features.
-Additionally, you can discuss in our `Discord <https://discord.com/invite/ezzszrRZvT>`_.
+3. **Create a solution proposal and gather input.** Write your solution proposal in the issue comments.
+   Alternatively, you can use a publically accessible tool like ``Google Doc`` or ``Colab`` to share your proposal.
+   The `AdalFlow` team and the community will review and provide feedback before your start coding.
+   The team and core contributors can label it as ``ready-for-pr`` when it is ready for a PR.
+   This step is especially crucial for complex features.
+You can also discuss your proposal on our `Discord <https://discord.com/invite/ezzszrRZvT>`_.

-4. **Work on it.**  Follow the `PR & Review Process <#pr-review-process>`_ to start your coding, testing, documenting, and reviewing process.
+4. **Work on it.**  Follow the `PR & Review Process <#pr-review-process>`_ to begin coding, testing, documenting, and reviewing.

+..
+TODO: edit the remaining content

 Integrate a  model_client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~